microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/k8s_infra_observability/_index.md

 ## Access the dashboards

-As an Operations team member at Contoso Supermarket, you will have access to the Grafana dashboards for infrastructure observability.
+As an Operations team member at Contoso, you will have access to the Grafana dashboards for infrastructure observability.
 These dashboards provide a comprehensive view of the health, performance, and metrics of the cloud to edge infrastructure.
 To access the Grafana dashboards follow the below steps.

 - Connect to the Client VM `Ag-VM-Client` using the instructions in the [Deployment Guide](https://github.com/microsoft/azure_arc/blob/jumpstart_ag/docs/azure_jumpstart_ag/contoso_supermarket/deployment/_index.md#connecting-to-the-agora-client-virtual-machine).